5ony/OBSWebSocketAHK/README.md

 Scene items ("Sources" in OBS Studio) can be manipulated with a valid ID, and not by their names.
 To read the ID, first we have to find it by name on a given scene.

-In the example below we will change the visibility of the "Webcamera" scene item under "Gaming" scene.
+In the example below we will change the visibility of the "ItemAC" scene item under "SceneA" scene.

 ```
+#Requires AutoHotkey >=2.0-
 #Include lib/ObsWebSocket.ahk

 class MyOBSController extends OBSWebSocket {